-Wells Fargo fires 5,300 for creating millions of phony accounts
+5,300 Wells Fargo employees fired over 2 million phony accounts

 "We regret and take responsibility for any instances where customers may have received a product that they did not request," Wells Fargo said in a statement.

+"One wonders whether a penalty of $100 million is enough," said David Vladeck, a Georgetown University law professor and former director of the Federal Trade Commission's Bureau of Consumer Protection.
+"It sounds like a big number, but for a bank the size of Wells Fargo, it isn't really."

+The CFPB declined to explain how it came up with the $100 million penalty figure.

-Wells Fargo confirmed to CNNMoney that the firings represents about 1% of its workforce.
+Wells Fargo confirmed to CNNMoney that the 5,300 firings took place over several years.
+The bank listed 265,000 employees as of the end of 2015.

 "At Wells Fargo, when we make mistakes, we are open about it, we take responsibility, and we take action," the bank said in a memo to employees on Thursday.